merlot-education/organisations-orchestrator/README.md

 │   ├── service         # internal services for processing data from the controller layer
 ```

-API related models such as the DTOs can be found at [models-lib](https://github.com/merlot-education/models-lib/tree/main)
+REST API related models such as the DTOs can be found at [models-lib](https://github.com/merlot-education/models-lib/tree/main)
 which is shared amongst the microservices.

 ## Dependencies